Blog Post

 You are also walked through the setup with a handy wizard.

-The Business Plan is twice as much per year as a stand alone hosting account (which you’d need for the non-hosted WordPress.org) – but on the positive side the WordPress.org team handle core updates, ensure the website is running smoothly and manage security.
+The Business Plan is twice as much per year as a stand-alone hosting account (which you’d need for the non-hosted WordPress.org) – but on the positive side, the WordPress.org team handle core updates, ensure the website is running smoothly and manage security.

 You can even set plugins to upgrade automatically (be careful though as updates can sometimes conflict – be sure to always have a backup).

-The Business Plan provides search engine optimisation tools – which, with assurance from WordPress.com on their blog, “takes care of 80-90 percent of the mechanics of SEO for you”.
+The Business Plan provides search engine optimisation tools – which, with assurance from WordPress.com on their blog, “takes care of 80-90 per cent of the mechanics of SEO for you”.

 WordPress.com eCommerce Plan